Rodent control in Queens Village: what to know

 Signs you need rodent control

-- Gnaw marks on food packaging, wiring, or baseboards
+- Gnaw marks on food packaging, wood trim, or utility penetrations

 How we treat rodent control in Queens Village